Skip to content

 3- Kauai

 Kauai has some of the best waterfalls, not only in Hawaii but also in the whole world.
-There is a variety of waterfalls with interesting ways to access, so everyone can find what suits them.
+There are various waterfalls with interesting ways to access them, so everyone can find what suits them.
 Below are two of the best waterfalls in Kauai:

 A- Wailua Waterfall

 Wailua Falls is one of the most scenic and alluring waterfalls in Hawaii.
-Being 173-foot tall, Wailua Falls boasts a spectacular landscape.
-The falls split into two, and both streams fall into a pool of gorgeous waters.
+At 173 feet tall, it boasts a spectacular landscape.
+The falls split into two streams, and both streams fall into a pool of gorgeous waters.

-Wailua Falls is located on the South Fork of the Wailua River near Lihue.
+Wailua Falls is located near Lihue on the South Fork of the Wailua River.
 It is next to a parking lot where you can park and walk down on a hiking journey until you reach the falls.

 B- Hanakapiai Falls

-Hanakapiai Falls is a towering waterfall located in the Hanakapiai Valley, which is a side valley of the Na Pali Coast.
-The waterfall drops from a height of 300 feet into a gorgeous green pool surrounded by fluted cliffs and a lush jungle.
+Hanakapiai Falls is a towering waterfall in the Hanakapiai Valley, a side valley of the Na Pali Coast.
+The waterfall drops from 300 feet into a gorgeous green pool surrounded by fluted cliffs and a lush jungle.

-Hanakapiai Falls is described as “gorgeous but challenging” as it takes some effort to get there.
-It can be found at the end of a long and rugged trail of around 4 miles.
-In fact, it is considered one of the most difficult hikes in Kauai.
+Hanakapiai Falls is described as “gorgeous but challenging,” as it takes some effort to get there.
+It is located at the end of a long, rugged trail that is around four miles long.
+It is considered one of the most challenging hikes in Kauai.
 However, the view is worth the effort.

 The first part of the hiking journey is the Kalalau Trail, which goes along the shore of the gorgeous Hanakapiai Beach.
 After crossing the stream at Hanakapiai Beach, there is another 2-mile trail that passes through bamboo forests.
 At the end of this trail, you will see the waterfall.

-The trail is totally unmaintained and difficult to navigate, and it goes through slippery and muddy slopes.
+The trail is unmaintained and challenging to navigate, and it goes through slippery and muddy slopes.
 It is recommended that you take as much water as you can on the journey.
-It is also better to have some hiking experience and to be moderately fit in order to hike as safe as possible.
+It is also better to have some hiking experience and to be moderately fit to hike as safely as possible.

 10 Best Waterfalls in Hawaii: Island by Island